 There is limited evidence (Brady, 2016) that speech therapy at high intensity, high dose (four to 15 hours of speech therapy per week), or over a longer period (up to eight years) may be beneficial for persons with aphasia.
 However, the benefits of high-intensity/high-dose speech therapy are diminished by a significantly higher dropout rate in these intervention groups.
-Again, the data on different approaches to speech and language therapy lack consistent focus sufficient to draw conclusions based on sound medical evidentiary principles (American Speech-Language-Hearing Association, 2015; Gubiani, 2015; Roulstone, 2015).
 There is modest evidence that home speech therapy is an efficacious service delivery model, but it must be administered consistently and with direct parental involvement (Tosh, 2017).